-The Ausangate Trek 5 days with Rainbow Mountain is an amazing option for those who are looking for a challenging high-altitude hike with several high passes to cross.
-It is not for the faint hearted, and a good level of fitness is required.
-You will be rewarded by quiet, uncrowded trails, spectacular glacial lakes, stunning snow-capped peaks and the unusual red scree landscapes of the Rainbow Mountains of Vinicunca.
+The 5-day Classic Ausangate trek offers a unique opportunity to explore a lesser-visited part of Peru, away from the crowds of other popular hikes like the Inca Trail.
+It is an amazing option for those who are looking for a challenging high-altitude hike with several high passes to cross.
+You will be rewarded by quiet, uncrowded landscapes, spectacular glacial lakes, stunning snow-capped peaks, and bunches of alpaca and llama herds.

 For our Ausangate Trek 5 Days, we depart Cusco early in the morning by bus.
 As we travel toward the highland village of Tinki (3,800m. / 12,467ft.).
 The journey takes us past small farms and through remote communities where we may encounter local families.